denschub/nginx-syslog-postgres-bridge/README.md

 A bridge to connect nginx' syslog output for `access_log` to a PostgreSQL database.
 Transferring `error_log` is not supported.

+It is highly recommended that the PostgreSQL used for this tool supports the TimescaleDB extension.
+It works fine with either the cloud-hosted option, or a [self-hosted TimescaleDB](https://docs.timescale.com/self-hosted/latest).
+If TimescaleDB support is detected, the database migrations automatically set up the `access_log` table as a Hypertable, with partitioning on the `event_ts`, and a 365 day retention policy.
+Running this on a plain PostgreSQL works - but performance will take a hit for larger datasets, especially query performance.

 ## Usage

 The server can be configured with CLI arguments and with Environmental variables.
 Run with `--help` for details.